hrsh7th/nvim-cmp/README.md

 ### Recommended Configuration

-This example configuration uses `vim-plug` as the plugin manager and `vim-vsnip` as snippet plugin.
+This example configuration uses `vim-plug` as the plugin manager and `vim-vsnip` as a snippet plugin.

 ```lua
 call plug#begin(s:plug_dir)